webdigga/7-skills-tutoring/src/articles/profile.md

 ---
 <img src="/_includes/static/img/profile.avif" alt="Photo of Michael Carragher" title="Photo of Michael Carragher" class="Right" width="600px" height="450px" loading="lazy"/>

-*I aim to ensure all my students secure the best exam grades possible.
-Every student therefore receives customised tuition to meet their individual needs.*
+*I aim to ensure all my students secure the best possible exam grades.
+Every tutee receives customised tuition to meet their specific learning needs and for the course syllabus they are studying.*

-*I tutor young people across the ability range and from a wide range of educational backgrounds, including students attending Independent and State schools and colleges through to those best suited to home-schooling.*
+*I tutor young people across the ability range and from a wide range of educational backgrounds.
+My tutees study in a diverse range of educational institutions: Independent schools and colleges, Grammar schools, Academies, Sixth Form colleges and Community schools.
+I also tutor home-schooled students.*

 ***Michael Carragher***